morganapederzoli/Correlation_integral_SoS/README.md

 t   R   z   phi   vR    vz    vphi

+and compute the dimention of the trace of the orbit.

 The .txt file you want to analize should be in the same folder where you're launching the programme

 At the moment the programs works just with a .txt file already containing just surface of section data, maybe future implementation will make the programme computer the SoS on its own.